 The Party Wall etc. Act 1996 came into force on 1st July 1997 and is now enshrined in English law.
-It stipulates the rights and responsibilities that must be observed for anyone planning to work on a relevant structure.
+It stipulates the rights and responsibilities that must be observed for anyone planning to work falling within its scope.

-The Party Wall Act is entirely separate from any Planning Permission or Building Regulation Approval required for building works undertaken.
+The Party Wall Act is entirely separate from any Planning Permission or Building Regulation approval required for building works to be undertaken.

 The Act does not just cover work that directly affects a ‘party wall’, it also includes: